lyteword/chspurgeon-tod/volume-4/psalm-84.md

 (c) in all circumstances.

-2\.The Blessing contained in that one thing.
+2\.
+The Blessing contained in that one thing.
 God himself becomes ours;

 (a) his mercy for our pardon;